-Comprehensive income is comprised of two subsets-net income and other comprehensive income.
-Amounts in accumulated other comprehensive income relate to foreign currency translation adjustments and unrealized gains or losses on marketable securities.
+Comprehensive income is comprised of two subsets-net income and accumulated other comprehensive income.
+Amounts included in accumulated other comprehensive income relate to foreign currency translation adjustments and unrealized gains or losses on marketable securities.
 The foreign currency translation adjustments are not adjusted for income taxes because these adjustments relate to indefinite investments in non-U.S. subsidiaries.
-Accumulated other comprehensive income consisted of foreign currency translation losses of \$7,323 and \$14,496 as of January 31, 2010 and January 31, 2009, respectively.
-Other comprehensive income included an unrealized loss, net of tax, on marketable securities of \$1,771 and 3,251 as of January 31, 2010 and January 31, 2009, respectively.
-Gross realized gains are included in other income and were not material to the Company's financial statements for all three years presented.
+Accumulated other comprehensive income consisted of foreign currency translation losses of \$7,752 and \$7,323 as of January 31, 2011 and January 31, 2010, respectively.
+Accumulated other comprehensive income included unrealized losses, net of tax, on marketable securities of \$2,510 and \$1,771 as of January 31, 2011 and January 31, 2010, respectively.
+Gross realized gains and losses are included in other income and were not material to the Company's Consolidated Financial Statements for all three years presented.